auduny/varnishprom/README.md

 This can be run using `docker-compose up` in this repo.
 This spins up [chaosbackend](https://github.com/auduny/chaosbackend), varnish and the exporter.

-Surf to `http://lolalhost:8080/ to see the backend response through varnish Then go to `http://localhost:7083/metrics` to see the metrics
+Surf to http://localhost:8080/ to see the backend response through varnish Then go to http://localhost:7083/metrics to see the metrics

-The metrics can then be seen at `http://localhost:7083/metrics`

 ## Usage
 ```shell